Technology Training for Housing Providers

 Excel Formulas:

-This course builds on basic Excel skills and focuses on using formulas to work more efficiently with data.
-Participants will learn how common functions such as SUMIFS and TEXTJOIN can be used to calculate, combine, and analyze information.
-The session is structured around an interactive demonstration using practical, real-world examples.
-A practice workbook is included to support hands-on learning after the session.
+This course builds on basic Excel skills and teaches you how to work more better with data.
+You will learn how common functions that can help you analyze information.
+The session includes an interactive demonstration with simple, real‑world examples.
+You will also receive a practice workbook so you can keep learning on your own after the session.

 Core Management